WEEE-Open/peracotta/README.md

 ```
 ### main_with_gui.py

 This script is interactive, so you'll just need to run it with `./main_with_gui.py`.
+It does everything the terminal based version does, with the addition of a nice GUI.
 The GUI is also available from `extract_data.py` with the `-i` or `--gui` option.

 ## Underlying scripts run by main.sh and main_with_gui.py